olivares-j/Kalkayotl/README.md

 ## Installation

-1. Get the code from https://github.com/olivares-j/Kalkayotl, you can either clone or download.
+1. Get the code from https://github.com/olivares-j/Kalkayotl, you can fork, clone, or download.
 Remember to use the master branch which contains the already tested 1D version.

 2. I strongly recommend creating an independent conda environment (see for example: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html, this will avoid mixing python packages).
 This new environment must have python 3.6.